 If you're domiciled outside the UK or are not ordinarily resident in the UK, you can claim for your foreign income to be charged on the remittance basis instead.

 This means that you're taxed only on the income received in the UK in the year.

 This is an extremely complex area and you should consider seeking professional advice about the options available to you.

-Find out more: Financial advice explained - our guide explains what to expect when dealing with a financial advisor.
+Find out more: financial advice explained - our guide explains what to expect when dealing with a financial adviser.

 Claiming losses on overseas rental properties

 Any losses from property abroad can be offset against other overseas properties or carried forward to future years if you make a loss overall.

 You can't set foreign property losses against UK property profits or vice versa.

 Don't get taxed twice on foreign property income

 Normally, the foreign tax authorities will also charge tax on your letting profits.